Ilex aquifolium

 Black Root Rot

-It will cause the infected holly to languish over time, and eventually die off completely.
+It will cause the infected holly to languish over time, the roots turning brown, and eventually the plant can die off completely.

 Check out our guide to learn more about root rot in trees and shrubs.